Book a Shore Excursion in Vietnam or Explore Independently? What Cruise Travellers Should Know

 • Return Anxiety: Feeling anxious about getting back to the ship

-• missing the local context that makes a destination memorable
+• Missing the local context that makes a destination memorable

-For cruise-specific planning, if you are looking for one, Up Travel Vietnam can be your companion.
+For cruise-specific planning, if you are looking for one, Up Travel Vietnam can be your suitable companion.
 We are a team of local experts with 10-year presence to bring tailored and local experiences in Vietnam.

 Our shore excursions in Vietnam are designed around exactly these timing pressures and offering you authentic experiences.
 You will have time to witness: incense drifting through a pagoda, the rhythm of street food vendors, the changing light over the Perfume River or Da Nang coastline.